mewmewdevart/mewmewdevart/README.md

 printf("I'm an Afro-Brazilian woman developing things! 🇧🇷👩🏾‍💻");
 ```

-#### Currently,
+#### Well,
 - I'm a creator who likes develop cool experiences.⚡
-- And a student of Software Engineering at [42 São Paulo](https://www.42sp.org.br/) and a Security Information student at [San Jose Institute of Technology](https://www.linkedin.com/school/sjit/). 🌈⃤
+- I have a degree in Technology in Digital Games and student of Software Engineering at [42 São Paulo](https://www.42sp.org.br/) and a Security Information student at [San Jose Institute of Technology](https://www.linkedin.com/school/sjit/).
+I have a strong passion for exploring various technology areas, and I'm constantly engaged in personal development! 🌈⃤
+- Also, I'm a cat lover, pizza lover, bacon lover, coffee lover..

 #### Skills:
 - **Interpersonal skills:** (Creative, empathetic, non-sense).